Skip to main content

 What is What is My IP useful for?

-Understanding What is My IP
+Understanding What Is My IP

 Every device on the internet is identified by an IP address.
 IPv4 addresses are 32-bit numbers typically written as four octets (e.g., 192.168.1.1), providing roughly 4.3 billion unique addresses.
 IPv6 extends this to 128 bits (e.g., 2001:0db8:85a3::8a2e:0370:7334), offering 340 undecillion addresses — enough for every atom on Earth's surface to have its own IP.
 The exhaustion of IPv4 addresses has been a reality since ARIN (the North American registry) ran out in 2015, driving the gradual transition to IPv6.